Mitsubishi Colt 1000: Colt 1100 (series A21)

-Colt (series A23)
+Colt 1200 (series A23)

 Along with a May 1968 facelift, whereby the Colt became the "New Colt", the engine was upgraded again: with the long-stroke 1189 cc and 62 PS KE46 it became the Mitsubishi New Colt 1200, chassis code A23.
 "New Colts" are easily recognized by the large rectangular headlights rather than the earlier round ones, along with a lower front grille and more sloping tip of the hood.
 On the rear, wide slim rectangular taillamps replaced the earlier round ones.
 All New Colt sedans were built on the longer body of the Colt 1500, which received the same upgrades simultaneously.
 Unlike the previous generation, the New Colt 1200 sat on a 65 mm longer wheelbase (2,350 mm or 92.5 in).
 The price was marginally increased over the previous 1100, while the price of the Colt 1500 remained unchanged.
 Later on, the engine was upgraded to 66 PS, which afforded a top speed of 140 km/h.

 Available as a two-door and four-door sedan, and also as a three-door wagon ("Van", still with the shorter wheelbase), the Colt 1200 could reach 140 km/h.
 An extremely rare five-door wagon, more luxuriously equipped than the Van and with entirely different rear bodywork was added in October 1968.
 The so-called "Estate Van" version was aimed at private rather than commercial use.
 A four-speed, full-synchro, column shifted manual was standard, whether in Standard or Custom equipment levels.
 The Colt 1200 remained available alongside the new Galant for a brief period in late 1969 and early 1970, but not much customer interest remained.

+In December 1968 assembly of the Colt 1200 began in Malaysia, this being the first Mitsubishi to be built there.